KonstantinRothe/NFLGameReview/Transformer Model/README.md

 <!---The boxscore-data json files can be downloaded from the [boxscore-data repo](https://github.com/harvardnlp/boxscore-data).--->

-Assuming the RotoWire json files reside at `./nfl`, the following commands will preprocess the data
+Assuming the input json files reside at `./nfl`, the following commands will preprocess the data

 ### Step1: Data extraction